e-scooter-2077/documentation/Architecture Design.md

 Represents the entry point that clients of the service use to make requests.
 Clients can make requests using the REST API exposed by each microservice, therefore this layer defines a set of **Controllers** that declare which endpoints are supported.
 In addition, this is where each service defines its **DTOs** (Data Transfer Objects, i.e. the objects modeling the format of communication with clients).
 Lastly, this layer is responsible of managing the **Authentication** process, delegating authorization to the [Application Layer](#application-layer).

 ### Inter-Service dependencies
+Inter-service communication can happen with:
+- Synchronous API calls from the _Infrastructure_ layer to the recipient _API_ layer
+- Asynchronous Event notification received through the _Application_ layer that adheres to the sender _Contracts_ layer
 ```plantuml
 @startuml
 !include Metamodel/Architecture.metamodel.iuml